-We are constantly hearing tips and tricks on how to protect our data - get a VPN, back everything up on a cloud, change your passwords, etc..
-And in the business world, there are tons of policies in place and certifications that can be acquired to prove that your organization is compliant with the handling of sensitive data.
-But what is it about the data are we actually protecting?
-This is where the "CIA Triad" comes into play to best describe the key components of the data we are safeguarding.
-This widely used model breaks down the security of our data into three elements: Confidentiality, Integrity, and Availability.
+In today's digital age, data protection has become a critical concern for individuals and organizations alike.
+We often come across various tips and tricks on how to protect our data, such as using a VPN, backing up data on the cloud, and regularly changing passwords.
+Similarly, in the business world, there are numerous policies and certifications in place to ensure organizations comply with the handling of sensitive data.
+But what exactly are we protecting when it comes to data?
+This is where the "CIA Triad" comes into play, providing a framework to describe the key components of the data we safeguard.
+The CIA Triad, a widely used model, breaks down data security into three fundamental elements: Confidentiality, Integrity, and Availability.

 Confidentiality is the ability to keep data private and secure from unauthorized access.
 It encompasses safeguarding an organization's trade secrets, as well as protecting customer's personally identifiable information (PII).